Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 ## Overview

-This assignment requires a researcher to write a Markdown and LaTeX document, stored in this README and in the file `thesis/index.md` that describes the key aspects of a senior thesis research project.
-Please refer to the source code in this file for an explanation of the components of a senior thesis and the way in which you create them in Markdown and/or LaTeX.
+This assignment requires a researcher to write a Markdown and LaTeX document, stored in the file `thesis/index.md` and one of the "underscore files" for the senior thesis chapters (e.g., `thesis/_introduction.md` or `thesis/_related_work.md`) that describes the key aspects of a senior thesis research project.
+Please refer to the source code in these files for an explanation of the components of a senior thesis and the way in which you create them in Markdown and/or LaTeX.

 Your course instructor will reduce a researcher's grade for this assignment if the PDF of your completed thesis document has not been properly released before